cogsys-tuebingen/PAL/README.md

   </tr>
 </table>

-## PyTorch implementation:
+## PyTorch Implementation:
-- no limitations.
+- No limitations.
 Can be used in the same way as any other PyTorch optimizer.
 - Runs with PyTorch 1.4
 - Uses tensorboardX for plotting
 - Parabola approximations and loss lines can be plotted

-## Tensorflow implementation:
+## Tensorflow Implementation:
 - limitations:
     - The DNN must not contain any random components such as Dropout or ShakeDrop.
 This is because PALS requires two loss values of the same deterministic function (= two network inferences) to determine an update step.
 Otherwise the function would not be continuous and a parabolic approximation is not be possible.
 However, if these random component implementations could be changed so that drawn random numbers can be reused for at least two inferences, PAL would also support these operations.
     - If using Dropout this has to be replaced with the adapted implementation we provide which works with PAL.